Last Updated 3 months by Emily Standley-Allard

 It’s not just about looking popular: it’s about making meaningful connections with current and future customers, which will serve to boost your brand (and ROI) both on and offline.

 2. Mention People

-Instagram that has the feature ‘stories’ now has increased this even more.
+Instagram trying to rival TikTok has reels and the feature ‘stories’ now to increase this even more.